FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

 !["Screenshot showing the 'create sso configuration' button"](./images/create-sso-config-button.png "Screenshot showing the 'create sso configuration' button")

-5. Enter name for your configuration, then enter domain with `@` prefix and select the "LDAP" option.
+5. Enter the name for your configuration, then enter the domain with `@` prefix and select the "LDAP" option.
 Click on the "Create configuration" button.

 !["Screenshot showing the initial form to create ldap sso configuration"](./images/sso-config-ldap.png "Screenshot showing the initial form to create ldap sso configuration")